Bridging Wright-Fisher and Moran models: Model with fixed updated fraction

 \subsection{Effective population sizes}

 The effective population size is the size a regular Wright-Fisher population should have to match a given property of the population considered.
-It is of interest to express it for a population of size $N$ within our model.
+Several definitions can be found in the literature, each one matching a different property of the Wright-Fisher population, see~\cite{ewens2004mathematical, orive1993effective} for a review.
+Here, we determine several of these effective population sizes for a population of size $N$ within our partial update model.

-Let us first consider the variance effective population size.
-Because the average generation time is $1/\rho$, the variance accumulated over one generation is $1/\rho$ times that in \cref{eq:varDeltax}.
-Thus, the variance effective population size \cite{ewens1982concept} within our model reads
+Let us first consider the variance effective population size $N_{e,v}$.
+We can determine it in our model starting from the definition in Refs.~\cite{ewens1982concept,ewens2004mathematical}:

+Here, we denoted by $\mathbb{V}_g$ the variance accumulated over one generation~\cite{ewens2004mathematical}.
+Because the average generation time is $1/\rho$ in our model, $\mathbb{V}_g(\Delta x)$ is $1/\rho$ times the variance in \cref{eq:varDeltax}, which allowed us to conclude.

-Next, let us consider the eigenvalue effective population size. \cref{eq:rate} allows us to express it as \cite{ewens1982concept}
+Next, let us consider the eigenvalue effective population size $N_{e,\lambda}$. \cref{eq:rate} allows us to express it as \cite{ewens1982concept}